Umbrella company payslips – what is the Apprenticeship Levy?

 In fact, before you start a new contract, you should be quoted an assignment rate and a separate pay rate.

-The assignment rate is the sum paid by your client to the umbrella for your services.
+The assignment rate is the sum your client pays to the umbrella for your services.
 This rate includes all employment costs (such as employers’ NICs and the Levy itself).

-Your pay rate is the amount of money you receive before personal taxes are deducted (income tax, employees’ NICs).
+Your pay rate is the amount of money you receive before personal taxes (income tax, employees’ NICs) are deducted.

 Why have Apprenticeship Levy deductions caused controversy?

-Some organisations claim that umbrella companies profit from the deduction of the Levy from their employees’ pay.
+Some organisations claim that umbrella companies profit by deducting the Levy from their employees’ pay.

 Perhaps the most headline-grabbing example of this came from the Unite union in 2018.

-As we’ve already explained, the Levy should be included in the contractor’s assignment rate – then deducted by the umbrella and paid to HMRC via payroll.
+As we’ve already explained, the Levy should be included in the contractor’s assignment rate.
+The umbrella then deducts this amount and pays HMRC via payroll.

-However, in some rare cases, unscrupulous providers may fail to ‘uplift’ the pay rate of workers to compensate for the costs of the Levy.
+However, in rare cases, unscrupulous providers may fail to ‘uplift’ workers’ pay rates to compensate for the Levy’s costs.

 This is another reason why we encourage contractors to take time researching umbrella company options before signing up.